R-uan/user-authentication-system/README.md

 ---

+### GET ("/486217935")

-- [x]  GET ("/486217935") — Creates a default admin. username: admin, password: admin.
+Creates a default admin. username: admin, password: admin.

-Possible Results:
+Possible responses:

 - 200 Ok — Returns the info of the admin created.
 - 500 Internal Server Error

 ## End User (”/users”)

+CRUD Operations for the EndUser table.

+### GET (”/users”)

-- [x]  GET (”/users”) — Retrieves all users in the database.
+Retrieves all users in the database.

 Possible Results: